gargvishesh/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

     PARTITIONED BY DAY
     ```

 7. Optionally, select **Preview** to review the data before you ingest it.
 A preview runs the query without the INSERT into clause and with an added LIMIT to the main query and to all helper queries.
 You can see the general shape of the data before you commit to inserting it.
-The  LIMITs make the query run faster but could cause incomplete results.
+The  LIMITs make the query run faster but can cause incomplete results.
 8. Run your query.
 The query returns information including the number of rows inserted into the table named `wikipedia-2016-06-27-sampled` and how long the query took.

 ## Query the data

-The data that you loaded into `wikipedia-2016-06-27-sampled` is queryable after the ingestion completes.
+The data that you loaded into `wikipedia-2016-06-27-sampled` can be queried after the ingestion completes.
 You can analyze the data in the table to do things like produce a list of top channels:

 ```sql
 SELECT